dojo/docs/dijit/Calendar.rst

       dojo.require("dijit.dijit"); // loads the optimized dijit layer dojo.require("dijit.Calendar");

-      dojo.addOnLoad(function(){
+      dojo.ready(function(){
-        //Need to declare BigCalendar here in an addOnLoad block so that it works
+        //Need to declare BigCalendar here in an ready block so that it works
         //with xdomain loading, where the dojo.require for dijit.Calendar
         //may load asynchronously.
 This also means we cannot have HTML
         //markup in the body tag for BigCalendar, but instead inject it in this